-You can streamline the quoting, and the translation process by, first, providing us with key information, and secondly, by sending your text in an appropriate format.
-Here’s our handy Pre-Translation Checklist to explain!
+This handy Pre-Translation Checklist will explain how to streamline the quoting, and the translation process by providing us with key information, and sending your text in an appropriate format.

 Requesting a Quote

 We can quote faster, and more accurately, if we know:

 - What type of document do you need translated — for example, is it technical specifications, a marketing brochure, or a legal contract?
 We need to know what type of (specialised) translator your project will require.

 - How many words?

 - Professional translators are able to translate approximately 2,000-2,500 words per day (depending on the type of document).
 In Microsoft Word, you can see the number of words in the bar at the bottom of the page.
 If you are working in a different application just copy the content into a Word doc to check.

 - Which language(s) will the document be translated into?
 And for which region, eg. Latin-American Spanish or European Spanish?
 Note: there are significant differences between some language variations, such as European vs. Brazilian Portuguese.

 - Will you require DTP services (see below)?